ARTICHOKE

 Kentucky Wonder – 65 days.

+Pole Bean.
+Heirloom variety.
+Great fresh, frozen, or canned.
 Hardy, prolific, widely adapted plant with 7-9", tender, green beans.
-An heirloom variety.

 Scarlet Runner – 65 days.